 \section{Conclusion}

-This study has provided the first insight into how uncertainty and variation in constitutive model parameters influence FE simulations of atrioventricular valve function.
-FE-derived geometry and mechanical metrics were more sensitive to uncertainty in the tissue thickness than the Lee-Sacks constitutive model parameters.
-In addition, relative ordering of metrics of valve function and mechanics remained consistent across valve models when varying constitutive model parameters so long as the stretches remained within $15\%$ of the reference MV leaflet stretches.
+This study has provided the first insight into how tissue extensibility influences FE simulations of atrioventricular valve function.
+We found that the relative ordering of metrics of valve function and mechanics remained consistent across valve models when varying tissue extensibility so long as the stretches remained within $15\%$ of the reference MV leaflet stretches.
 As such, FE simulations of atrioventricular valve function may be used to explore how differences and alterations in valve structure affect heart valve function even in populations where material properties are not precisely known.